All Episodes

 Yeah, it's unbelievable how fast that they built everything down.

-You know, I'm a you know I'm an electrician contractor in Daytona and it's like the the red tape that we got to go through just to just to do anything, you know.
+You know, I'm an electrician contractor in Daytona, and it's like the red tape that we got to go through just to do anything, you know, just to put up.

-Federal regulation Yeah just just federal regulation sucks up about ten percent of GDP which which is the equivalent of basically the Canadian economy.
+Federal regulation, yeah, just federal regulation sucks up about 10% of GDP, which is the equivalent of basically the Canadian economy.

-And that's why you can't put up a building in ten years.
+And that's why you can't put up a building in 10 years.

-If the Germans had got there first they'd have had Beethoven the eight ode to joy or something.
+Like any other country, if the Germans had got there first, they'd have had Beethoven, the Ode to Joy or something.

-But our guys they take a cassette of Frank Sinatra and the Count Basebad see fly me to the moon.
+But our guys, they take a cassette of Frank Sinatra and the Count Basie band, see Fly Me to the Moon.

-Now p knock it I don't know what the equivalent of uh Frank and the Basie band now is, you know, co uh Lady Gaga or Justin B but can you imagine?
+Now, I don't know what the equivalent of Frank and the Basie band now is, you know, Lady Gagger or Justin B.

 Can you imagine?

-It's it's hard to imagine anybody just actually stepping out of the module and uh st firing up the iPod and blasting out Lady Gaga on the surface of the moon.
+It's hard to imagine anybody just actually stepping out of the module and firing up the iPod and blasting out Lady Gagger on the surface of the moon.

-But it's an it's it's lost grandeur and it will never come again.
+But it's lost grandeur and it will never come again.

-We should have shown the world when the when the World Trade Center was taken down, we should have put it up again in nothing flat.
+We should have shown the world when the World Trade Center was taken down, we should have put it up again in nothing flat.

 The New York City skyline is back.

-It's bigger it's brighter it's in your face and when you stand on the top floor you get a terrific view and you look through the telescope you get a terrific view of uh all the top Al Qaeda lieutenants sharing the executive loutrine at the back of the cave back in Waziristan.
+You get a terrific view of all the top al-Qaeda lieutenants sharing the executive latrine at the back of the cave back in Waziristan.

 And we didn't do that.

-And when we didn't do that we told the world something about American sclerosis in the early twenty first century.
+And when we didn't do that, we told the world something about American sclerosis in the early 21st century.

 Mark Stein in for Rush on the EIB network.

-Let me tell you, let me tell you, as one undocumented immigrant, the opportunity to get three hours of casual day labor right here on the Excellence in broadcasting network.
+Let me tell you, let me tell you, as one undocumented immigrant, the opportunity to get three hours of casual day labor right here on the Excellence in Broadcasting Network, that is testament to the way this man's far-sighted vision, his ability to create or save jobs, is already working.

 Export Selection